Trismegiste/WamBundle/README.md

 ## A Warren's Abstract Machine on PHP
-by Stefan Büttcher (original java version) and Florent Genette (PHP port and debug / new features on CodeReader)
+by Stefan Büttcher (original java version) and Florent Genette (PHP port and debug / new features and Bundle for Symfony2)

 ## What ?
 A Warren Abstract Machine (WAM) is a virtual machine for Prolog (like a JVM for Java).